• Getting Started

 Introduction

-This article demonstrates how to enable Jumbo Frames (ie. set MTU / packet size to 9000) on the Raspberry Pi 3 or 4.
+This article demonstrates how to enable Jumbo Frames (ie. set MTU / packet size to 9000) on the Raspberry 4.
 Enabling Jumbo Frames is necessary to unlock the full performance of LUCID cameras, however doing so on a Raspberry Pi involves recompiling the kernel.
 This article assumes the Raspberry Pi is running a 64-bit OS, which is needed for the ARM 64-bit version of Arena SDK.

 Preparation